 The whole area is a geothermal park sitting on top of a vast boiling cauldron.
 Belching sulfurous mud pots of unusual colors, hissing steam vents, hot and cold springs, warm streams, and primitive plants can all be found here.

 As you first approach the falls, the crevice is obscured from view, so that it appears that the mighty Hvítá river simply vanishes into the earth.
 As you continue along the misty path Gullfoss, meaning “Golden Falls”, suddenly comes into view.
-With a 105-foot double-cascade, Gullfoss is by far Europe’s most powerful waterfall.
+With a 105-foot double-cascade, Gullfoss plummets into the canyon below.
 On a sunlit day such as the day we visited, the mist clouds surrounding the hammering falls are filled with dozens of rainbows, providing an unparalleled spectacle of color and motion.

 Kerið is another stop along the Golden Circle.
 Kerið is a crater lake created from a cone volcano which erupted and emptied its magma reserve.
 Once the magma was depleted, the weight of the cone collapsed into the empty magma chamber.
 The caldera, like the other volcanic rock in the area, is composed of a red (rather than black) volcanic rock.
 The mossy green vegetation along the steep walls and the opaque and strikingly vivid aquamarine water of the lake below make for a breathtaking view as you teeter on the edge.